ellickhou/AIAproject-FittingRoom/README.md

  <p>Fig.1 Testing result for different types of Try-On task.</p>
 </div>

-- Virtual Try-On scheme base on cycleGAN.
+- Virtual Try-On scheme based on cycleGAN.
 - Top3 project in Taiwain AI Academy finals.(Technical Professionals Program)
-- Utilize cycle consistency to improve unrealistic results caused by either geometric matching or behavior of networks without inverse mapping.
+- Utilize cycle consistency to improve unrealistic results caused by either geometric matching or the behavior of networks without inverse mapping.
 - Code was developed and tested with pytorch==0.4.1, torchvision==0.2.1.
 - _TOC_
    - [Dataset](#Dataset)